Let's look at an example of testing an API consumption using Postman. There are other tools that you can use for testing.

 You can obtain a token for your API Subscription by following these steps:

-1. Select the POST method from the available operation's method dropdown list for the new request in Postman.
+1. Select the POST method from the available operation's method dropdown list for your new request in Postman.

-2. Go to the API's Subscriptions detail page and Native OAuth Application-flow section within Find and Use an API.
+2. Go to the API Subscriptions details page and then the Native OAuth Application-flow section within Find and Use an API Portal.

 3. Copy the OAuth token endpoint value.
 For this example, the value is 'https://login.microsoftonline.com/7d85e51f-c73e-40a8-a5c5-4c3b41de8eb9/oauth2/v2.0/token'.
 This will be a URL given by the token Business-to-Consumer (B-2-C) provider.

-4. Paste that URL into the new Request box within Postman.
+4. Paste that URL into the new Request textbox within Postman.

-6. Go to the API's Subscriptions detail page and Native OAuth Application-flow section within Find and Use an API.
+6. Go to the API Subscriptions details page and then the Native OAuth Application-flow section within Find and Use an API.

 8. Paste it into the Value field for client_id Key field within the Body tab in Postman.

-10. Go to the API's Subscriptions detail page and Native OAuth Application-flow section withinFind and Use an API.
+10. Go to the API Subscriptions detail page and then the Native OAuth Application-flow section withinFind and Use an API Portal.

 11. Copy the Primary key value.

-13. Go to the API's Subscriptions detail page and Native OAuth Application-flow section within Find and Use an API.
+13. Go to the API Subscriptions detail page and then the Native OAuth Application-flow section within Find and Use an API Portal.

-17. Go to the Response Body (JSON format) for your submitted request in Postman.
+17. Go to the Response Body (in JSON format) for your submitted request in Postman.

 18. Find the field access_token.